IKIM-Essen/ClusterDocs/docs/course/class-17-data-lifecycle.md

 cleanup action.
 The plan must trace instrument data through project storage and job-local analysis to Coscine, explain why home storage is excluded, and state that the RCC-to-Coscine flow is planned and requires service confirmation.

+Continue with [Class 18: use a coding agent without sharing your real data](class-18-coding-agents.md).